 How do you go about throwing a party in outer space?
 You planet, of course!

 The past two weeks have blurred both my vision and my thought process.
 I find myself getting so caught up with my assignments and duties, that I’m too busy to concern myself with a filling bladder and yellowing eyes.
-I’d like to believe that with my work ethic and time management, I do a fairly decent job at making sure the course of my workdays run as smoothly as possible.
+As I’ve been so busy looking at the computer screen all day, my eyes have started to cause me a few problems.
+Apparently, a few of my colleagues have had this too.
+They just found some reading glasses and the problems seemed to stop.
+Maybe I’ll have to look into them, my vision is starting to blur quite regularly.
+Despite a few eye problems, I’d like to believe that with my work ethic and time management, I do a fairly decent job at making sure the course of my workdays run as smoothly as possible.
 That in mind, pee breaks are a rarity!
 I guess this is simply one of those testaments to “the real world” and what a 9 to 5 lifestyle encompasses.

 I’ve come to accept myself as planet-like, really.
 My head spins on axis for eight hours a day, five days a week.
 The center of my figurative solar system, however, is an enormous flame-spitting sun.
 This gigantic star, I remind you, is the pursuit of both happiness and success.
 For without happiness first, success is more-or-less a nonexistent figment in the back of a circulating cranium.
 The two, going hand-in-hand, illuminate this solar system and leave me smiling and praying that one day, all of this stress and tediousness will pay off.